cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 ϑ'divorced man asks why she oftentimes seems to be completely unaffected by divorce. he seems to have so much more to lose. she loses someone to give to, to nurture, to pamper, while he loses his mother, his maid, his child, his trophy, his plaything.
 You may be inclined to believe he loves you for all your complexities, ⅋ut in this way your brightness and accomplishments are twisted only to elevate him. & so it goes from Anything We Want to anything he wants.
 You cared for me only as much as it elevated and served you. ϑ'chemistry! like puzzle pieces coming together I loved you selflessly as much as you loved me selfishly.

-a relationship w/ a narcissist iꝬ life denying both ways - on ϑ'narcissists end, itꝬ a repulsion of honesty, intimacy & love of ϑ'real-self as a threat to ϑ'false-self's shared φantasy. ⅋ut ϑ'victim has a death instinct too in ϑeir desire to surrender control & responsibility
+a relationship w/ a narcissist iꝬ life denying both ways - on ϑ'narcissists end, itꝬ a repulsion of honesty, intimacy & love of ϑ'real-self as a threat to ϑ'false-self's shared φantasy. ⅋ut ϑ'victim has a death instinct too in ϑeir desire to surrender control & responsibility.

 ## ϑ'case against desiring-machines